victorvicto/myMiniCP/userguide/source/minicp.rst

 A reversible state has two operations ``push`` and ``pop``:

-* The ``push`` operation records the reversibleState of all the objects created in this state.
+* The ``push`` operation records the trail of all the objects created in this state.
 The reversible state is a stack of states recorded at the time of the ``push`` operations.
-* The ``pop`` operation restores and removes top-most reversibleState of the stack of states.
+* The ``pop`` operation restores and removes top-most trail of the stack of states.
 The ``pop`` as like an undo operation.

 In the above example, one can see that the first ``pop`` operation restores the objects at the value they had at the time of the previous push operation: `a=11,b=13`.
-As a side effect the ``pop`` unstacks the top most reversibleState from the trail.
+As a side effect the ``pop`` unstacks the top most trail from the trail.
-The second ``pop`` operation, unstacks and restores the reversibleState one more time as it was at previous ``push`` operation: `a=7,b=13`.
+The second ``pop`` operation, unstacks and restores the trail one more time as it was at previous ``push`` operation: `a=7,b=13`.

 Let us now see how this is implemented inside mini-cp.
-The objects that are stacked and able to restore the reversibleState implements the :javaref:`minicp.reversible.TrailEntry` interface:
+The objects that are stacked and able to restore the trail implements the :javaref:`minicp.reversible.TrailEntry` interface: